 Despite the rules, I would slip in and out of the grownup stacks and peruse those powerful books.
 History and art were my particular passions.
 Sometimes I managed to sneak one of the forbidden books and read it in peace at one of the library’s tables, being careful to hide it if one of the librarians approached.

 I spent more and more time sneaking into the grownup stacks until one black day.
 I was studying a slender volume of Renoir reproductions when I was nabbed!
 I had rabbit ears and could disappear whenever an adult approached, but this time I was so engrossed in the art that the head librarian was able to sneak up on me and catch me red-handed.

-The horrible punishment was swift: banished from the library for several weeks!
+The horrible punishment was swift: banished from the library!
 The head librarian made clear that I was an unwelcome rule-breaker who abused and ruined the books for the deserving children.
 She added that she didn’t believe for a moment that I could read so many books.
 This last accusation surprised me.
 It had never occurred to me that she might think that I didn’t read the books.
 As for the other accusation, I had gotten stains on books–it was true–and once I dropped a book in the street and broke its spine.
 “I didn’t mean to,” was all I managed.

 “If I had my way, you would be banned forever,” she finished.

 I was heartbroken at this grievous wound.
 To the head librarian, I was a hooligan who plagued the library out of a delinquent desire to destroy books to deprive the ‘deserving children.’

 One side effect was that the librarian’s punishment confirmed for all time my view: books are powerful and dangerous.